InvertGames/uFrame.Documentation/uFrameECS/uFrameECSCourse/Overview.md

 Imagine we have a health component that has a single numeric value, and we have a group called

-## Chapter 4 - Handlers - The Behavior for the context
+## Chapter 4 - Handlers - The Behavior For The Context
+Handlers are the when and what of creating something in uFrame.
+They allow you to select the context to work within, in a more literal sense its a group of zero or more components.